 It's all just a matter of personal taste.

 Arguments Against the Reliability of the Bible

-I've never heard an argument against the Bible that is compelling enough for me to reject its story and embrace the alternative of meaninglessness.
+I've never heard an argument against the Bible that is compelling enough for me to reject the Bible and embrace the alternative of meaninglessness.
 In fact, my

 Second reason for believing in the Bible is that it is demonstrably a miraculous book.